webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 #### Encoder latency

-Most modern encoders will buffer a number of frames before outputting an encoded one.
+Most modern encoders will buffer some frames before outputting an encoded one.
-Their first priority is a balance between quality of produced picture and bitrate.
+Their first priority is a balance between the quality of the produced picture and bitrate.
-Multipass encoding is an extreme example of encoders disregard for output latency.
+Multipass encoding is an extreme example of an encoder's disregard for output latency.
 During the first pass encoder ingests the entire video and only after that starts outputting frames.

 However with proper tuning people have achieved sub-frame latencies.
 Make sure your encoder does not use excessive reference frames or rely on B-frames.
-Every codecs latency tuning settings are different but for x264 we recommend using `tune=zerolatency` and `profile=baseline` for lowest frame output latency.
+Every codecs latency tuning settings are different but for x264 we recommend using `tune=zerolatency` and `profile=baseline` for the lowest frame output latency.

 #### Network latency

 Network latency is the one you can arguably do least about, other than upgrading to a better network connection.
-Network latency is very much like weather - you can't stop the rain, but you can check the forecast and take an umbrella.
+Network latency is very much like the weather - you can't stop the rain, but you can check the forecast and take an umbrella.
 WebRTC is measuring network conditions with millisecond precision.
 Important metrics are:
 - Round-trip time